Ronny Tong: Views

 In April 2021, after the government moved to ban calls to boycott elections, Tong said that it was "politically and ethically" the right thing to do and that people should "stop making a fuss about it".

-In August 2022, Tong said that he always favors judges over jurors, after Paul Lam decided that a national security case involving 47 democrats would be tried without a jury; juries have been used for 177 years in Hong Kong.
+In August 2022, Tong commented that he always favoured judges over jurors, after Secretary for Justice Paul Lam decided that a national security case involving 47 democrats would be tried without a jury, in a break with the 177-year-old tradition of High Court jury trials in Hong Kong.

-In August 2022, Tong said that the retreat of foreign investors away from Hong Kong was not caused by the 2019 protests or the government's COVID-19 response, but instead other fundamental problems such as lack of development in sports.
-Tong also claimed that Hong Kong is more democratic and open than Singapore.
-Though Tong mentioned housing issues as a fundamental problem, Tong said that the government should not develop public housing on the Fanling golf course.
-Tong is a member of the Hong Kong Golf Club, which operates the Fanling golf course.
-Tong said that "I play golf all the time" and that "It’s not a sin."

 In September 2022, Tong and his party, the Path of Democracy, advocated teaching Simplified Chinese in Hong Kong schools, where Traditional Chinese is normally used.

-On 5 October 2022, legislative council member Doreen Kong criticized the government and Lo Chung-mau for invalidating 20,000 COVID-19 vaccine exemption passes, stating that he had no legal authority to do so, with Koon asking "Who is destroying the rule of law now?"
+On 5 October 2022, legislator Doreen Kong criticised the government and Secretary for Health Lo Chung-mau for invalidating 20,000 COVID-19 vaccine exemption passes, stating that he had no legal authority to do so, with Kong asking "Who is destroying the rule of law now?"
 Tong defended the government and Lo, and said that Kong should not have challenged Lo in public regarding legalities.
-Tong encouraged a judicial review, and when the judicial review deemed the government had no legal authority to invalidate the passes, the government amended its law to give Lo power to invalidate the passes.
-Tong then said of the new legal power that "It is the most appropriate method to protect public health and prevent people from taking advantage of the loopholes of legislation for seeking their own profits."
+Tong encouraged a judicial review, and when the judicial review deemed the government had no legal authority to invalidate the passes, the government amended the law to give Lo the power to invalidate the passes.
+Tong then said of the new legal power that "it is the most appropriate method to protect public health and prevent people from taking advantage of the loopholes of legislation for seeking their own profits."